WPP-Public/Potato-ACE/src/asce/components/listbox/README.md

 `asce-listbox-update-options`

-This event should be dispatched when a Listbox's options are altered, e.g. one or more options are added or deleted.
-The event `detail` property should contain a single property `id` with the ID of the Listbox updated.
+This event should be dispatched when a Listbox's options are altered, e.g. when options are added or deleted.
+The event `detail` property should contain the Listbox ID `id`.

 ## Examples